resheku/my-awesome/README.md

 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 - [gionkunz/chartist-js](https://github.com/gionkunz/chartist-js) - Simple responsive charts
 - [golden-layout/golden-layout](https://github.com/golden-layout/golden-layout) - A multi window layout manager for webapps
-- [i5ik/DiskerNet](https://github.com/i5ik/DiskerNet) -  💾 DiskerNet - full text search archive from your browsing and bookmarks.
-Welcome, Weclome!--to "the diskernet": an internet on yer disk.
-Disconnect with DiskerNet, an internet for the post-online apocalypse.
+- [i5ik/Diskernet](https://github.com/i5ik/Diskernet) -  💾 Diskernet - Your preferred backup solution.
+It's like you're still online!
+Full text search archive from your browsing and bookmarks.
+Weclome! to the Diskernet: an internet on yer disk.
+Disconnect with Diskernet, an internet for the post-online apocalypse.
+Or the airplane WiFi.
+Or the site goes down.
+Or ...
+You get the picture.
+Get Diskernet.
+80s logo.
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [instantpage/instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%
 - [ipython-contrib/jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) - A collection of various notebook extensions for Jupyter